 Flow-based inspection identifies and blocks security threats in real time as they are identified using single-pass Direct Filter Approach (DFA) pattern matching to identify possible attacks or threats.

 All of the applicable flow-based security modules are applied simultaneously in one single pass, and pattern matching is offloaded and accelerated by CP8 or CP9 processors.
-IPS, Application Control and CASI, flow-based Web Filtering and flow-based DLP filtering happen together.
+IPS, Application Control and CASI, and flow-based Web Filtering happen together.
 CASI signatures are applied as part of application control.
 Flow-based antivirus caches files during protocol decoding and submits cached files for virus scanning while the other matching is carried out.

 Flow-based inspection typically requires fewer processing resources than proxy-based inspection and does not change packets, unless a threat is found and packets are blocked.
 Flow-based inspection cannot apply as many features as proxy inspection.
 For example, flow-based inspection does not support client comforting and some aspects of replacement messages.